-According to the 13th Annual State Of Agile Report, SAFe remains one of the most popular Agile frameworks that organizations are ready to follow.
+According to the 13th Annual State of Agile Report, SAFe remains one of the most popular Agile frameworks that organizations are ready to follow when scaling Agile.
 Many organizations tend to prefer for this option as it offers a possibility to get early benefits and achieve first milestones.

 For a team of 50-120 people that work in a traditional enterprise, SAFe is a relevant choice and a needed “push” to evolve.

-This leader among the Agile frameworks, has certain prerequisites that are key to the successful implementation of the SAFe:
+This leader among the scaling Agile frameworks has certain prerequisites that are key to ensure its successful implementation: